kathlab/neo84/README.md

  | '_ \ / _ \/ _ \ / _ \/ /_| |
  | | | |  __/ (_) | |_| \___  |
  |_| |_|\___|\___/\_____/   |_/
- Package builder for Matrix42
+ Package builder for Matrix42 🎁
 ```

 __Please note:__ This app is under development, buggy and may crash anything which comes in contact with and it drinks away your coffee! neo84 is also not affiliated with Matrix42 AG by any means.
-It does not use any components from the Matrix42 software.
+It does not use any components nor secret wisdom from the Matrix42 software.

 neo84 is an incomplete Matrix42 compatible package creator.
 There's no way to get every use case covered since some parts are reverse engineered (due to unavailable technical documentation), others are from freely available documentation and examples.
 I created this for my specific needs and others may also like it.
 I work mostly on macOS and Linux-based machines, so having a package creation environment for Matrix42 on non-Windows makes my life a lot easier.

-It is mandatory to look into the generated results and make sane changes AND PEFORM TESTS! __If you brick your computer installations, please don't blame this app ;)__
+__It is mandatory to look into the generated results and make sane changes AND PEFORM TESTS!
+If you brick your computer installations, please don't blame this app ;)__

-To create packages, a Diff directory created by the _Matrix 42 Package Wizard_ is required.
+To currently create packages, a Diff directory created by the _Matrix 42 Package Wizard_ is required.

 neo84 should work fine for:

 * build packages on linux or dockerized environments
-* create packages from a system diff (__under current development!__)
+* create packages from a system diff

 What I have planned to implement and thus mostly __NOT IMPLEMENTED YET__:

+* cleanup code []
 * add filter lists for registry and files [__IMPLEMENTED__]
 * add system environment variables processing [__IMPLEMENTED__]
 * generate simple packages from scratch to... []